TimOliver/TORoundedButton/README.md

 # Why build this?

-This sort of button style is more or less the bread and butter of a lot of iOS apps.
-But even that being the case, it is not offered as an officially supported style of `UIButton`.
+This sort of button style is more or less a bread and butter requirement of a lot of iOS apps.
+But with even that being the case, it wasn't offered as an official implementation in `UIButton` [until iOS 15](https://developer.apple.com/documentation/uikit/uibackgroundconfiguration).

 Because of this, most developers will achieve this look by simply giving a `UIButton` a solid background, and then using the Core Animation `cornerRadius` API to round the corners.

 This sort of "just-in-time" solution is fine for the vast majority of apps out there that might need one or two rounded buttons.
-But certainly for apps that would want many of these buttons, and demand that look and behaviour is consistent, then it's a no-brainer to create a standardised library for this style.
+But certainly for apps that would want many of these buttons, and demand all the buttons look and behaviour is consistent, then it's a no-brainer to create a standardised library for this style.

 In addition to that, while `UIButton` is a vary capable API, it is quite limiting.
 For example, it's not possible to animate the button zooming as it is tapped, or any other custom behaviour.